coderefinery/hpc-containers/content/sharing.rst

 .. objectives::

-- Objective 1 - Know of some key best practices for creating reproducible containers
+  - Know about good practices for creating reproducible containers
-- Objective 2 - Know of some common version control services
+  - Know about some popular services to share container definition files and images

 Reuse